kg-construct/rml-io/spec/section/source-vocabulary.md

 - The **logical iterator** (`rml:iterator`)
 defines the iteration loop used to map the data of the input source.
 The iterator defines how to refer to any of the following:
-    - a row in the case of databases, CSV or TSV data sources
+    - a row in the case of relational databases, CSV or TSV data sources
     - a repetition pattern expressed as an element in the case of XML documents,
     - a repetition pattern expressed as an object in the case of a JSON data sources.
     - etc...

 By default, the iterator is considered a row, if not specified:
-  - In the case of databases, CSV or TSV data sources, the value of `rml:iterator` is considered a "row" and must not be specified.
+  - In the case of CSV or TSV data sources, the value of `rml:iterator` is considered a "row" and must not be specified.
   - In the case of XML and JSON data sources, it is a valid reference to an element or an object respectively considering the reference formulation specified.
+  - In the case of relational databases, the value of `rml:iterator` is either a SQL query (`rml:referenceFormulation rml:SQL2008Query`) or the SQL table name (`rml:referenceFormulation rml:SQL2008Table`).
+For SQL table names, they can be converted to a SQL query using the following SQL query template:
+  `SELECT * FROM {table}` where `{table}` is the table name.

 The Logical Source definition requires only the source (`rml:source`) to be specified, all other properties are optional.